 Breakfast is provided each day in the Common House and you have the opportunity to purchase packed lunches and dinners on most days.

-Enjoy the stocked art room (open 24-7), hike the marked nature trails, spend time studying natural science in our resource library, participate in yoga and meditation classes and know you are welcome to join in on community activities we get involved in, as you like.
+Enjoy our stocked art room, hike marked nature trails, studynatural science in our resource library, participate in yoga and meditation classes and know you are welcome to join in on community activities we get involved in, as you like.

-Our minimum requirement for participation at this level is that you provide an hour of food preparation or other garden chore for each day you stay at the Farm.
-Daily needs will be posted in the Common House.
-Your work helps to keep our Work-away participants fed, and contributes to making our daily breakfast possible for all.
+Our minimum requirement for participation at this level is that you provide an hour of food preparation or other garden chore for each day you stay at The Farm.
+Daily needs will be posted in the Main House.
+Your work helps to keep our young working participants fed, and contributes to making our daily breakfast possible for all.

 While there are fees for the above two stays, you may Come to The Farm as an “Energy Exchanger” – fulfilling one of the core volunteer opportunities needed at the Farm.
 This could include leading or facilitating a program for other participants, teaching a specialized skill, managing the kitchen or providing grounds-keeping.
 Watch our “Energy- Exchange” page to see what we are needing.